-Admission requirements and application procedures for the STM program are the same as for all programs of study at the seminary with three exceptions: (1) students who desire to pursue studies toward this degree must present at the time of application approved college and seminary degrees or their respective academic and theological equivalents; (2) transcripts of this work must show a grade point average of at least 2.5 on a scale of 4.0; and (3) applicants must provide a research paper, in English, previously written at the master’s level that shows an acceptable level of competency in research and writing.
+Admission requirements and application procedures for the STM program are the same as for all programs of study at the seminary (please refer to the Admission section of this catalog for more information), with three exceptions: (1) STM applicants must have attained accredited college and seminary degrees or their respective academic and theological equivalents; (2) transcripts of this work must show a grade point average of at least 2.5 on a scale of 4.0; and (3) applicants must provide a research paper (in English) previously written at the master’s level that shows an acceptable level of competency in research and writing.

-Each applicant’s evaluation for admission to the STM program will include a review of the applicant’s completed MDiv (or equivalent) coursework to ensure the appropriate breadth of preparation necessary to pursue the STM degree.
-Identified deficiencies must be completed in addition to the following program requirements.
-On acceptance, STM students will receive a preliminary degree plan outlining how many hours will be required for their program.
+Each applicant’s evaluation for admission to the STM program will include a review of the applicant’s completed Mdiv (or equivalent) coursework to ensure the appropriate breadth of preparation necessary to pursue the STM degree.
+Identified deficiencies must be completed in addition to the standard program requirements.

 All STM students must demonstrate exegetical proficiency in Greek and Hebrew.
-Students who do not have the appropriate Hebrew and Greek courses at the Master of Divinity level will also be required to take the prerequisite Hebrew and Greek courses as necessary (OT5101-5102, NT5101-NT5103).
+Students who do not have the appropriate Hebrew and Greek courses at the Mdiv level will also be required to take the prerequisite Hebrew and Greek courses as necessary (OT5101–OT5102, NT5101NT5103).

-Students who have had Hebrew or Greek at the MDiv level will need to pass a Hebrew or Greek proficiency exam before enrolling in OT5103 or NT5104.
+Students who have had Hebrew or Greek at the Mdiv level will need to pass a Hebrew or Greek proficiency exam before enrolling in OT5103 or NT5103.
 Failure to pass the exams will require the student to enroll in first-year language courses.
 Prerequisite courses in Hebrew or Greek, if required, will not count toward the 32-hour requirement for the STM degree.